If you’re hiring staff around the world you might have encountered the problem of how to actually pay them!

 Wire transfers – the cost varies significantly for each bank.
 This table assumes a low fee of $15 to send and $15 to receive.
 It can be higher than this.
 We also added a minimum 1% currency conversion fee from the receiving bank for US dollars and 3% for other currencies.
 Actually currency conversion fees are usually higher than 1%, but in the Philippines and Ukraine because the US dollar is commonly used in the local economy, banks in these countries have reasonable currency conversion fees.

-Transfer Wise – This company do not charge any hidden currency conversion fees, and instead they charge a fixed fee of 0.5% in the UK or Europe or 1% from the US.
+Transfer Wise – This company doesn’t charge any hidden currency conversion fees, and instead they charge a fixed fee of 0.5% in the UK or Europe or 1% from the US.